Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

-where $\gamma$ is the gyromagnetic ratio, and $\alpha$ is the Gilbert damping coefficient, whose positive value (0.5$\sim$1.0 in our calculations) ensures that the system converges to a steady magnetic state.
-The ground states are FM in most cases, except for the TBCIs with $\varphi$ around $0^\circ$ or $60^\circ$, which show the co-existence of FM and AFM states.
-In order to identify the FM and AFM domains, we have investigated the angle between the magnetic moment of a Cr atom in the up layer and that of neighboring Cr atoms in the down layer.
+We then calculated ground magnetic states by performing the Landau-Lifshitz-Gillbert (LLG) equation { calculations}.
+The calculation results show that the ground states are FM in most cases, except for the TBCIs with $\varphi$ around $0^\circ$ or $60^\circ$, which show the co-existence of FM and AFM states.
+In order to identify the FM and AFM domains, we have investigated the angle between the magnetic moment of a Cr atom in the upper layer and that of neighboring Cr atoms in the lower layer.
 The minimum angle is always $0^\circ$, which shows that the FM domains always exist.
-The maximum angle as a function of the twist angle is shown in Fig. 2b, where the angle increases significantly when $\vert\varphi\vert<5.1^\circ$ or $\vert\varphi-60^\circ\vert<7.3^\circ$, and reaches $180^\circ$ at $\vert\varphi\vert\sim 1.8^\circ$ or $\vert\varphi-60^\circ\vert\sim 2^\circ$.
-These two kinds of TBCIs are different in their interlayer exchange fields.
-The AFM exchange field centers in the TBCI with $\varphi$ around $0^\circ$ form a kagome lattice (Fig. 2c), while those around $60^\circ$ form a triagonal lattice (Fig. 2g).
+The maximum angle as a function of the twist angle is shown in Figure \ref{fig2}b, where the angle increases significantly when $\vert\varphi\vert<5.1^\circ$ or $\vert\varphi-60^\circ\vert<7.3^\circ$, and reaches $180^\circ$ at $\vert\varphi\vert\sim 1.8^\circ$ or $\vert\varphi-60^\circ\vert\sim 2^\circ$.
+These two kinds of TBCIs are different in their interlayer exchange fields { (defined as $E_i=\frac{9}{4}\sum_jJ_{ij}$)}.
+The AFM exchange field centers in the TBCI with $\varphi$ around $0^\circ$ form a kagome lattice (Figure \ref{fig2}c), while those around $60^\circ$ form a triagonal lattice (Figure \ref{fig2}g).
 Thus, we name these TBCIs as K-TBCI and T-TBCI, respectively.
+Then the phase diagram of TBCI is composed of uniform FM phase, T-phase, and K-phase.